The Scatty Mum

 To Make This Recipe Dairy Free

-Swap the yoghurt for a dairy free version if you are following a dairy free diet.
-My favourites are a coconut yoghurt or soya plain yoghurt - just make sure it’s the unsweetened version.
+Swap the yoghurt for a dairy-free version if you are following a dairy free diet.
+My favourites are coconut yoghurt which I also use in this frozen yoghurt bark with berries or soya plain yoghurt - just make sure you use the unsweetened version.

 To Make This Recipe Gluten Free

-Simply swap the chapati for a gluten free wrap, pitta or flatbread.
+Simply substitute the chapati for a gluten free wrap, pitta or flatbread.
 Shar do these great foldable flatbreads which are gluten free.
+You could also make your own flatbread!
+Follow this gluten free naan bread recipe and just flatten the bread a little thinner and larger than the recipe states.

 Kid Friendly